 - Management representation letter, and management report and breach evaluation

-- Summary of audit process, and completion of final report with options for modifications
+- Summary of assurance engagement process, and completion of final report with options for modifications

 Those of you who were at the annual CAANZ audit conference in December 2017 will have heard Andrew Holmes from Internal Affairs talking about AML/CFT Act audits and how they represent a significant opportunity for auditors to expand their assurance services, with many more entities requiring audit within the next year or two.